message/iata/HU.md

 - passengers with a signed and stamped letter issued by the Deputy-Chief Officer of the National Police;
 - passengers with a positive COVID-19 test taken at most 6 months before arrival.
 They must also have a recovery certificate;
 - passengers with an immunity COVID-19 certificate issued by Bahrain, Croatia, Czechia, Hungary, Montenegro, North Macedonia (Rep.), Serbia, Slovenia or Turkey.
-2. Passengers are subject to medical screening.
+2. Passengers could be subject to medical screening.
 3. Passengers could be subject to quarantine for 10 days.
 More details can be found at <a href="https://tinyurl.com/3w7padwk">https://tinyurl.com/3w7padwk</a> .
 4. Airline crew are subject to medical screening and quarantine until their next scheduled flight.